-7.3 Connectivity
+7.2 Connectivity

-7.3.1 Connectivity is the extent to which a location is connected to desired destinations including whether connections are direct or indirect, travel times, the frequency and reliability of services, quality and costs.
+7.2.1 Connectivity is the extent to which a location is connected to desired destinations including whether connections are direct or indirect, travel times, the frequency and reliability of services, quality and costs.
 Connectivity is vital to UK business and has been for many centuries.
 As an island nation, the UK's geographic location necessitates excellent connectivity in order for businesses to be able to export and import.
-Connectivity also acts as a stimulus to inward investment including Foreign Direct Investment, tourism, and firms' location decisions.
+Connectivity also impacts inward investment (or Foreign Direct Investment), tourism, and firms' location decisions.